 Add the two CNAME records listed on the Campsite domain settings page.
 Below is an example of what it could look like on your registrar.

 - It could take anywhere from 10-60 minutes for us to detect and validate the CNAMEs once you've added them.
 If it's been an hour and you're CNAMEs aren't validated, please contact us.
 Like the example below, you'll see "CNAMEs validated.".

-Once you've added DNS records it can take up to 8 hours for your domain to become available.
+Once you've added DNS records it can take up to one hour for your custom domain to become available.